dassein/starter-academic/content/course/ECE_digital_control_system/index.md

 ---
-title: ECE 53800 Digital Signal Processing I
+title: ECE 48300 Digital Control Systems Analysis and Design
 subtitle:

 # Summary for listings and search engines